- Garden / Landscaping / Patio — 253

 Essential Guide to Hydroponics: Growing Plants and Vegetables without Soil

 It may seem counter-intuitive at first - how can a plant possibly grow without that all-important soil?
-Yet it has actually been done for decades, and has proven to be a reliable method that produces top quality plants in a much shorter time than growing them the traditional way.
+Yet it has been done for decades and has proven to be a reliable method that produces top-quality plants in a much shorter time than growing them the traditional way.
 Growers all around the world are amazed at how effective the hydroponics system is.
-Not only can a hydroponics system be installed by anyone and anywhere - the method may very well solve the world’s hunger problem some day!
+Not only can a hydroponics system be installed by anyone and anywhere - the method may very well solve the world’s hunger problem someday!

 How plants grow

 A plant is an organic creature – it feeds, it expels byproducts, and it grows.
 And whilst there are vast differences in how they grow, all plants need the basics: and of course, this includes water, air, nutrients, light, and a medium to grow in or on.
 Water, of course, because it ensures nutrient transfer, cools the plant, and hydrates it.
 The air provides the necessary carbon intake.
 The nutrients – most notably nitrogen, phosphorus, and potassium (the NPK formula described on almost all fertilizer packages) allow the plant to create amino acids and proteins.
 Light provides the necessary energy (most notably the blue and red spectrum), and the medium, usual soil of some kind, gives it stability and strength.